Heat flux sensor: Properties

 In which $d$ is the sensor thickness, $\rho$ the density, $C_p$ the specific heat capacity and $\lambda$ the thermal conductivity.
-From this formula one can conclude that material properties of the filling material and dimensions are determining the response time.
+From this formula, one can conclude that the material properties of the filling material and dimensions determine the response time.
 As a rule of thumb, the response time is proportional to the thickness to the power of two.

 Gardon or Schmidt Boelter gauge showing the instrument main components: metal body, black sensor, water cooling pipe in and out, mounting flange, and cable.
-Dimensions: diameter housing is 25mm.
+Housing diameter is 25 mm.
 Photo shows model SBG01.

-Other parameters that are determining sensor properties are the electrical characteristics of the thermocouple.
+Other parameters that determine sensor properties are the electrical characteristics of the thermocouple.
 The temperature dependence of the thermocouple causes the temperature dependence and the non-linearity of the heat flux sensor.
-The non-linearity at a certain temperature is in fact the derivative of the temperature dependence at that temperature.
+The non-linearity at a certain temperature is, in fact, the derivative of the temperature dependence at that temperature.

 However, a well-designed sensor may have a lower temperature dependence and better linearity than expected.
 There are two ways of achieving this:

-As a first possibility, the thermal dependence of conductivity of the filling material and of the thermocouple material can be used to counterbalance the temperature dependence of the voltage that is generated by the thermopile.
+As a first possibility, the thermal dependence of the conductivity of the filling material and of the thermocouple material can be used to counterbalance the temperature dependence of the voltage that is generated by the thermopile.

 Another possibility to minimize the temperature dependence of a heat flux sensor is to use a resistance network with an incorporated thermistor.
 The temperature dependence of the thermistor will balance the temperature dependence of the thermopile.

 Another factor that determines heat flux sensor behavior is the construction of the sensor.
-In particular some designs have a strongly nonuniform sensitivity.
+In particular, some designs have a strongly nonuniform sensitivity.
 Others even exhibit a sensitivity to lateral fluxes.
-The sensor schematically given in the above figure would for example also be sensitive to heat flows from left to right.
+The sensor schematically given in the above figure would, for example, also be sensitive to heat flows from left to right.
 This type of behavior will not cause problems as long as fluxes are uniform and in one direction only.